 This course provides students with the conceptual knowledge and handson skills needed to work with wireless technology.
 Topics include planning, designing, installing, and configuring wireless LANs with an emphasis on security.
 It also details common wireless LAN uses including maintenance, security, and business applications.
 It is designed to help students pass the Certified Wireless Network Administrator (CWNA) exam, as well as the new IEEE 802.11 standard.
-Prerequisite: CS 150 and CSIA 250 and 300.
+Prerequisite: MATH& 141 or better and CS 150 with a 2.5 or better and CSIA 250 and 300, both wih a 2.0 or better.
 CSIA 300 can be taken concurrently.